Ricette di Sicilia

 - 8

-Finish with freshly ground black pepper and torn basil leaves.
+Just before serving, scatter freshly ground black pepper over the top and garnish with torn basil leaves.

 ๐ก Tips and Variations